netspective/fluent/README.centos.markdown

         $ cd <netspective-fluent>/support/build

-* Edit the Makefile and replace <topdir-netspective-fluent> to netspective-fluent with parent directories
+* Edit the Makefile and replace @@topdir-netspective-fluent@@ to netspective-fluent with parent directories

 * Run the following command to clean the build files.